evanhackett/pandemic-workshop-prototype/README.md

 # Work session six, Thursday 4/21
 * Clear the canvas on redraw ✅
-* Refactored the colors constant to be it's own object with frozen color sub objects
+* Refactored the colors constant to be it's own object with frozen color sub objects ✅
+* Refactor simulaton to ES5 ✅
+* Add an infected actor to infect the other actors

 ## Next steps
 * Makes walls count